All comparisons

 Data Freshness Reconciled daily across all sources with full historical backfill — every metric traceable to its source Depends on your ETL, orchestration, and warehouse configuration — each a separate failure point

-Attribution Models Server-side multi-touch attribution — no new pixels, works with your existing tracking infrastructure Must be built from scratch — typically months of custom development
+Attribution Models Server-side multi-touch attribution using your existing tracking (GA4 + platform APIs) — no new pixels or site re-tagging Must be built from scratch — typically months of custom development

 Cohort / CLTV 20 pre-built analytics modules including LTV, repurchase, retention, and new customer analysis — ready to use on day one Must be modeled from scratch using dbt — Daasity calls this 'the longest and most complicated element'